-PhD Electives 6 credits Electives are selected and approved by one's advisor from two tracks Research/Teaching track (e.g., Experimental Design, Fundamentals of Teaching, Bio/Psycho/Social Ap- proaches in MFT).
-Administrative/Clinical track (e.g., Program Evaluation, Public Administration, Non-profit Administration and Grant Writing, Entrepreneurship, Family Law).
+PhD Electives 6 credits Electives are selected and approved by one's advisor (e.g., Experimental Design, Fundamentals of Teaching, Bio/Psycho/Social Approaches in MFT).

 Important Notes:.

 - All students must have a graduate level regression class or equivalent prior to beginning the PhD program or an equivalent MS level class will be required in the first semester prior to any other PhD methods classes. - Incoming students may be required to take a statistics boot camp the summer before they began classes in the fall for the first semester. - Students can select electives from other departments but should note that non-SFL courses may require instructor approval and/or completion of other enrollment prerequisites. - All selection of coursework is subject to committee approval